The Centre for Resilience and Social Development

 Sumaya Farah

-Sumaya is a Program Assistant at Empowering Youth Through Employment (EYTE), where she plays a role in helping young people gain the experience they need to overcome barriers to employment.
+Sumaya is a Youth Employment Success Coach at Empowering Youth Through Employment (EYTE), where she plays a role in helping young people gain the experience they need to overcome barriers to employment.
 With a welcoming approach, she supports and mentors youth throughout their job search journey, ensuring they feel confident and prepared.
 Outside of her professional life, Sumaya enjoys long walks to recharge and loves experimenting in the kitchen with new recipes, always eager to try something different.

 Gender-Based Violence Consultant